Anna013/Android-application/README.md

 The repository contains code from my first implementation of an Android application, which was created using the Android Studio development environment.
+Movie android application uses cloud-hosted Firebase database, The YouTube Data API and The Movie Database (TMDB) API.